JeffCohen/ez/README.md

 |restful_routes|true|Adds `resources :<tablename>` to routes.rb for each model|
 |controllers|true|Generates one controller per model with 7 empty methods.
 |views|true|Generates the view folder for each model, with 7 empty views.

+## Development vs Production

+Renaming a column in `db/models.yml` appear to the gem as if you dropped the old column and created a new column.  **You will lose any data you had in that column**.
+Same goes for renaming models: the old table will be dropped.

+In production, this could be catastrophic.
+Therefore, this gem will not delete tables or columns in production, only add tables and add columns.
+This could be problematic but is hopefully the 1% case.

 ## Syntax Guide for `db/models.yml`**